Blue-Bag/ansible-role-composer/README.md

 Installs Composer, the PHP Dependency Manager, on any Linux or UNIX system.

+Note: This is a fork from geerlinguy.ansible-role-composer - only to break the dependency chain.
+If you are using geerlingguy/ansible-role-php then use geerlingguy/ansible-role-composer

 ## Requirements

 `curl` and `php` (version 5.3+) should be installed and working.